Helping Clients in San Diego: An Immigration Attorney With Decades of Experience

 A visa becomes available to a preference category based on the date the I-130 was properly filed.

-If a permanent resident becomes a U.S. citizen after filing an I-130 application for a family member can change their visa classification by notifying the USCIS office.
-This will change the category to “immediate” and speed up the review process of the application.
+If a permanent resident becomes a U.S. citizen after filing an I-130 application for a family member, they can change their relative’s visa classification by notifying the USCIS office.
+This will change the category to “immediate” and can speed up the review process of the application.

 Other family visas filed by U.S. citizens include: